Azure/azure-sdk-for-go/sdk/keyvault/azkeys/README.md

 // Includes only requests and responses in credential logs log.SetClassifications(log.Request, log.Response)
 ```

-> CAUTION: logs from credentials contain sensitive information.
-> These logs must be protected to avoid compromising account security.

 ### Accessing `http.Response`
 You can access the raw `*http.Response` returned by the service using the `runtime.WithCaptureResponse` method and a context passed to any client method.